Investor Bulletin: Form ADV – Investment Adviser Brochure and Brochure Supplement

 What is Form ADV?

-Form ADV is the uniform form used by investment advisers to register with both the SEC and state securities authorities.
-The form consists of two parts.
+Form ADV is the uniform form used by investment advisers to register with both the Securities and Exchange Commission (SEC) and state securities authorities.
+The form consists of three parts.
+Parts 1 and 2 are used by the SEC and the states.
+Part 3 is used by the SEC and some states.
 Part 1 requires information about the investment adviser’s business, ownership, clients, employees, business practices, affiliations, and any disciplinary events of the adviser or its employees.
 Part 1 is organized in a check-the-box, fill-in-the-blank format.
 The SEC reviews the information from this part of the form to manage its regulatory and examination programs.
-Although designed for a regulatory purpose, investment adviser filings of Part 1 are available to the public on the SEC’s Investment Adviser Public Disclosure (IAPD) website at www.adviserinfo.sec.gov.
+Although designed for a regulatory purpose, investment adviser filings of Part 1 are available to the public on the SEC’s Investment Adviser Public Disclosure (IAPD) website.

 Part 2 requires investment advisers to prepare narrative brochures that include plain English disclosures of the adviser’s business practices, fees, conflicts of interest, and disciplinary information.
 The brochure is the primary disclosure document for investment advisers.
 Investment advisers are required to deliver to advisory clients their brochures, which will be made available to the public on the IAPD website.